 Operation is via Ecology’s online service (restrictions apply) or by free First Class Business Reply post.

 You can save between £25 and £250 a month with the maximum investment being £3,000 per calendar year.

-If your monthly Direct Debit is less than £250, you can top up your monthly payment to the value of £250 by way of a bank transfer or cheque.
+If your monthly payment is less than £250, you can top it up to the value of £250 by way of a bank transfer or cheque.

 Please note, if funds received take the monthly payment in excess of £250, these will automatically be returned.

 Only one monthly Direct Debit can be set up and we will collect payment from your bank account on the second working day of each month.